www.bignoisenow.com

 David Marks

 David Marks began playing music with his neighbors, the Wilson brothers, in 1958 when he was 10 years old, eventually developing their own unique hybrid of surf instrumentals and Chuck Berry influenced rock & roll.
-When Brian Wilson began using that electric rock & roll foundation to support his intricate vocal harmonies, an exciting new sound was created.
+When Brian Wilson began using that electric rock & roll foundation to support his intricate vocal harmonies, an exciting new sound was created along with the birth of The Beach Boys.

 David Marks was part of all of that.
 And then, in late 1963 at 15 years of age, he walked away from The Beach Boys at the very height of their initial wave of success.
 While his time in the band may have been short, he participated in the most crucial period of The Beach Boys' career.
 He was there as the band rose from a local curiosity to the top of the Billboard charts.
 He was there when The Beach Boys created their trademark sound, one that still resonates to this day.
 He played on many of The Beach Boys' most popular songs that are still heard daily on radio, and in television and movies.
 The impact his Fender Stratocaster guitar had on the style of The Beach Boys and generations of future guitarists is undeniable.

-In 2005, at the request of the Wilson family, David Marks was included on the State of California historical landmark placed in the old neighborhood where their houses once stood.
-David was joined by fellow Beach Boys Brian Wilson and Al Jardine for the dedication ceremony and performed with Dennis Wilsonís grandson, Matt, and 'Uncle' Billy Hinsche.
-This statue which features the same iconic image shot on the beach in 1962 of the Pendelton clad boys, literally and forever cemented David’s place in the history of The Beach Boys.
+At the request of the Wilson family in 2005, David Marks was included on the State of California Historical Landmark placed in the old neighborhood where their houses once stood.
+David was joined by fellow Beach Boys Brian Wilson and Al Jardine for the dedication ceremony and performed with Dennis Wilson's grandson, Matt, and 'Uncle' Billy Hinsche.
+This statue, which features the same iconic image shot on the beach in 1962 of the Pendelton clad boys, literally and forever cemented David's place in the history of The Beach Boys.

 'Marks is one of the last true rock and roll heroes whose story somehow went untold...until now.'